SPRING 2016 & FALL 2017

 - Summarize and critically analyze difficult texts in the field of WGSS

-- Write an artist statement
+- Write an artist statement, informed by feminist theory

 - Create an intellectually stimulating classroom and class discussion